What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • People vibe:

 • Other travellers: Typical backpacker types.
 Many older travellers.
+Away from the national parks near Miri and Kuching you don't meet many other travelers in Sarawak.

 • Tourist factor: 7/10

 • Accommodation: You can find a cheap bed almost anywhere (except resort islands that have gone very up market).
 In tourist/transit bus and train stations, touts come with a photo and map of the guesthouse they represent.
 On beaches, Thailand style A-frame huts are hard to find and most accommodation is more expensive and aimed at package tourists.
-If you want an ultra cheap time on a picture perfect developed beach, head to the Philippines, Indonesia or Thailand.
+If you want an ultra-cheap time on a picture perfect developed beach, head to the Philippines, Indonesia or Thailand.
 Nevertheless quality does make up for the higher prices in many instances.

-• Hot water: Fine, limited in jungle areas and ultra cheap places.
+• Hot water: Fine, limited in jungle areas and ultra-cheap places.

-• Average cost: $15-20
+• Average cost: $15-20 (up to $30 in Kuala Lumpur or Langkawi)

 • Communications: Widespread Internet